XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_MinLu.md

 * What tasks I worked on:

+   * Implement HomePage Strategy pattern of button "Easy" and "Hard".

 * What I plan to work on next:

+   * Create Activity Diagram & Use Case Diagram

 * What tasks are blocked waiting on another team member:

 * XP Core Value I keep:

+  * Communicate with other team member.

 ## Week 4

 * What tasks I worked on:

+   * Create Activity Diagram & Use Case Diagram

 * What I plan to work on next:

 * What tasks are blocked waiting on another team member:

 * XP Core Value I keep:

+  * Communicate with other team member.